News | Rewind by Formula Health - Lexington, KY

 The efficacy of PRP therapy is highly variable and often inconsistent due to the differences in preparation methods.
 However, this process has no standardized procedure, leading to variations in platelet concentration and quality across different treatments.

 Always stay informed!
-Subscribe to our news and medical updates from Rewind Aesthetics and Health Centers.
+Subscribe to our news and medical updates from Rewind Aesthetics, Concierge Medicine, Dermatology, and Trichology by Formula Health!